STMicroelectronics/fp-sns-datalog2/Projects/STWIN.box/Applications/DATALOG2/README.md

 data labelling.

 To read sensor data acquired using FP-SNS-DATALOG2, a few easy-to-use scripts in Python are provided within the software package.
-The scripts have been successfully tested with Python 3.7.
+The scripts have been successfully tested with Python 3.10.

 FP-SNS-DATALOG2 firmware is based on application-level modules (**Sensor Manager**, **EMData**, …) that customer can reuse and extend easily to build up its custom application.
 These application modules adopt state-of-the-art design patterns, and they support natively low-power modes.
 To enable this solution, the function pack has been built on top of **eLooM**, an Embedded Light Object Oriented fraMework for STM32 applications properly designed for embedded low power applications powered by STM32.

-This firmware package includes Components Device Drivers, Board Support Package and example applications for the STWIN.box platform (STEVAL-STWINBX1).

 ### __Keywords__